xenix13/Downloadmanager/README.md

 To add new apps to the menu:

-1. Increment the `total` counter.
-2. Add the app line with name, winget ID, and category:
+.
+Add the app line with name, winget ID, and category:

    ```bat
    set /a total+=1 & set "app[%total%]=[ ] AppName" & set "id[%total%]=Publisher.AppID" & set "cat[%total%]=Category"